silviapoletti/Malingering-detection/README.md

 For all the items except items 1, 4 and 5, a high score (red) corresponds to a high probability to be classified as dishonest, while a low score (blue) corresponds to a high probability to be classified as honest.
 The majority of the items has high absolute values of SHAP, with a more clear and strong distinction between honest and dishonest subjects, resulting in a very good classification accuracy.
 Therefore, the SHAP value is useful for distinguishing between the two classes quite easily for the majority of the questions.

-The following partial dependence plot on the left indicate that a high score to item 9 combined with a high score to item 14 imply a probability higher than 60% for a subject to be classified as dishonest.
+The following **Partial dependence plot** on the left indicate that a high score to item 9 combined with a high score to item 14 imply a probability higher than 60% for a subject to be classified as dishonest.
 While a low score in both the items implies the opposite.
 The other plot on the right shows that item 9 is much more relevant in predicting the dishonest than item 5: we could classify an individual as dishonest with probability higher than 55% if their score in item 9 is 4 or 5, and the score of item 5 would not affect our decision.

 <p align="center">
   <img src="https://github.com/silviapoletti/Malingering-detection/blob/cb6bcffc2161c017a06c701b767f34e067e6d7be/plots/partial_dependence_9and14.png" weight="70%"\>
   <img src="https://github.com/silviapoletti/Malingering-detection/blob/cb6bcffc2161c017a06c701b767f34e067e6d7be/plots/partial_dependence_9and5.png" weight="70%"\>
 </p>

-We can also pick some samples in the dataset and apply SHAP to understand how each item contributed (with its importance) to the classification of the samples.
+We can also pick some samples in the dataset and apply **SHAP Tree explainer** to understand how each item contributed (with its importance) to the classification of the samples in the Random Forest model.
 Blue items indicate a "positive" influence on the final decision, in the direction of predicting the subject as honest, while red items indicate a "negative" influence on the final decision, in the direction of predicting the subject as dishonest.
 Note that:
 - The bigger the length of the "thick arrows", the greater the importance of the corresponding item in the decision making;
 - The closer the "thick arrows" to the prediction, the greater the importance of the corresponding item in the decision making.